Green Party (Sweden): Current status

-The Swedish Green party is part of the European Greens.
+The Swedish Green Party is part of the European Greens.

 Criticism

-Islamic extremism
+Scandal involving Islamic extremism

 The Green Party was hit by a political scandal in April 2016, as images emerged of Green Party housing minister Mehmet Kaplan attending a dinner party alongside leading members of the Turkish far-right extremist group Grey Wolves.
 Following attention to comments made by Kaplan in 2009 comparing Israel to Nazi Germany, Kaplan resigned as minister, while still defended by the party leadership.
-In 2014 during a seminar Kaplan equalized jihadists who travel to Syria with Swedish volunteers who fought on the Finnish side against the Soviet Union during the Winter War 1939-1940.
+During a seminar in 2014, Kaplan equalized jihadists who travel to Syria with Swedish volunteers who fought on the Finnish side against the Soviet Union during the Winter War 1939-1940.
 Kaplan later defended himself as being misunderstood and said he is against "young Swedes traveling to the war in Syria".
 After his resignation, images emerged of Kaplan and other members of the Green Party displaying hand gestures associated with the Muslim Brotherhood.

 Another controversy ensued as a rising Green-Party star, Yasri Khan, refused to shake hands with a female TV reporter.
 Lars Nicander, director of the Centre for Asymmetric Threat Studies at the Swedish Defence University, compared the revelations with how the Soviet Union sought to infiltrate democratic Western parties during the Cold War, alleging that the Green Party similarly may have been "infiltrated by Islamists".
 Yasri Khan was criticised by members within the party.
 He withdrew his candidacy for the Green Party executive board and also quit his seats on a regional board and city council.
 Spokesperson Fridolin said: men, especially those wanting to be in Swedish politics, should have no problems shaking a woman's hand.
-The Green Party's spokespersons also comment the debate saying there's no evidence of Islamists influencing party policies, but underlined the party needs a "reset" with greater focus on environmental issues.
+The Green Party's spokespersons also commented on the debate saying there's no evidence of Islamists influencing party policies, but underlined the party needs a "reset" with greater focus on environmental issues.

 In April 2016, Kamal al Raffi, a Green Party politician from the council of Burlöv Municipality as well as the chairman of the local Syrian community group invited Osama bin Laden's former advisor Salman al-Ouda to hold a lecture to be attended by his and two other community groups.
 This invitation was controversial in Sweden as Al-Ouda, a muslim salafist, is known for openly antisemitic views and denying the Holocaust.
 The Green Party politician was suspended for a time by the party leadership.
 During the scandal, the party secretary promised the party will better handle crises in the future.